ianpleasance/home-assistant-alexa-webhook/README.md

 Example commands with no parameters

-"*Alexa, ask My Home to trigger openmaingates*"
+"*Alexa, ask hass webhook to trigger openmaingates*"

 Sends a GET or POST request to the webhook configured as open_main_gates.

-"*Alexa, ask My Home to trigger turnonlights*"
+"*Alexa, ask hass webhook to trigger turnonlights*"

 Sends a GET request to the webhook configured as turn_on_lights.

 Example commands with parameters

-"*Alexa, ask My Home to trigger settemperature equals twenty three*"
+"*Alexa, ask hass webhook to trigger settemperature equals twenty three*"

 Sends a POST request with {"temperature": "23"} to the webhook configured as settemperature.

-"*Alexa, ask My Home to trigger lights with color red brightness one fifty*"
+"*Alexa, ask hass webhook to trigger lights with color red brightness one fifty*"

 Sends a POST request with {"color": "red", "brightness": "150"} to the webhook configured as lights.